FINALLY I have finished my challenge with the infamous chess program Chess System Tal 2!

 Next step is to improve my calculation and conversion of winning positions.

-Anyway, let’s look at some of the key moments, then I’ll let you see my video analysis of the game.
+Anyway, let’s have another look at some of the key moments of this game.

 I found the idea of 12.Nd5 rather quickly and never wavered once finding it.
 Interestingly, GM Stockfish and his colleagues also seem to like this anti-materialistic idea!

 As we have seen in the past, I am a fan of the exchange sacrifice.
 One move 21 I sacrificed an exchange, when a much safer and more logical continuation (21.d4 e4 22.Ne5+-) leads to a position which is simply winning for white.

 Still more amazing defense…killing my co-ordination and mobility.

 I was very impressed with the way Chess System Tal just found so many nice defensive moves once I missed my chance on move 21.